Asabeneh/30-Days-Of-JavaScript/07_Day/07_day_functions.md

 ### Function declaration versus Arrow function

-🌕 You are a rising stat, now you knew function .
+🌕 You are a rising star, now you knew function .
 Now, you are super charged with the power of functions.
-You have just completed day 6 challenges and you are 6 steps a head in to your way to greatness.
+You have just completed day 7 challenges and you are 7 steps a head in to your way to greatness.
 Now do some exercises for your brain and for your muscle.

 ## 💻 Exercises